peterfarrar/principles-of-management-notes/notes_ch_05.md

 Self-regulation by corporations is always necessary.
 Because real world events have demonstrated that that on it's own is not enough to prevent organizations from negatively impacting the larger society, governments implement compliance measures in the form of laws, to motivate apropriate behaviors.

 1. In what ways do law and compliance complement ethics in organizations?
 While corporate values motivate ethical behaviors, sometimes they are not enough.
-Compliance measures, internal to the organization, or excerted externally by government laws and regulations, motivate ethical behavior by corporations and the individuals that make them up.
+Compliance measures, internal to the organization, or exerted externally by government laws and regulations, motivate ethical behavior by corporations and the individuals that make them up.

 2. How does stakeholder management differ from stockholder management?
 Stakeholder management considers the needs of all stakeholders when making decisions and taking actions.